NatuClothes

 Polyester’s advantages over cotton become measurable in three specific conditions:

-Engineered moisture-wicking constructions.
+• Engineered moisture-wicking constructions.
 Modern athletic polyester uses channel-shaped or hollow-core fibers, hydrophilic finishes, and mesh knit structures to maximize airflow and vapor transfer.
+Common trade names include Coolmax® (Invista), Dri-FIT (Nike), Capilene® (Patagonia), and REPREVE® (Unifi) — all engineered PET cross-sections.
 These engineered fabrics can achieve MVTR values that exceed cotton, even though the base polyester fiber has lower inherent air permeability.
-However, topical wicking finishes gradually lose effectiveness with repeated laundering — most manufacturers rate them for approximately 20–30 wash cycles before significant performance degradation (manufacturer specifications vary by treatment type).
+Wicking is a yarn-structure mechanism, not a chemistry change — the raw fiber is still petroleum-derived plastic, each wash releases microfibers into wastewater, and post-disposal biodegradation takes 200+ years.
+Topical wicking finishes also gradually lose effectiveness with repeated laundering — most manufacturers rate them for approximately 20–30 wash cycles before significant performance degradation (manufacturer specifications vary by treatment type).

 How weave type affects breathability more than material